bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 uri
 : REQUIRED.
 The URI at which the RC can make
             continuation requests.
 This URI MAY vary per RC or ongoing request, or MAY be stable at the AS.
+The RC MUST use this value exactly as given when making a [continuation request](#continue-request).

 wait
 : RECOMMENDED.
 The amount of time in integer